OCA/server-tools/auth_supplier/README.rst

 Auth Supplier
 =============

-This module was written to extends the functionality of auth signup and allows the user to create an account as a supplier.
+This module was written to extends the functionality of auth signup and allows the user to create an account as a supplier, marking him as with permissions for a supplier portal (although nothing is implemented for that portal, other modules should do that).

 Configuration
 =============